CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 Errored requests are all requests that result in an unknown or 5xx HTTP response.
 4xx responses are considered successful in this scenario.

-#### Top 10 Error Responses by Error Count
+### Top 10 Error Responses by Error Count

-This table displays the Top 10 HTTP error responses that occured during the specified time range with their mean, minimum and maximum duration in seconds.
+This table displays the Top 10 HTTP error responses that occured during the specified [time range][] with their mean, minimum and maximum duration in seconds.
 Errored requests are all requests that result in an unknown or 5xx HTTP response.
 4xx responses are considered successful in this scenario.

-Note: The Interval filter does not affect this list.
+{{% alert type="note" title="Note" %}}The Interval filter does not affect this table.{{% /alert %}}

-### Duration
+## Duration Section

-This section provides information regarding the request duration history for the specified time range and consists of 2 panels.
+This section provides information regarding the request duration history for the specified [time range][] and consists of 2 panels.

-Note: Certain APIs may take significantly longer than others skewing the results.
+{{% alert type="note" title="Note" %}}Certain APIs may take significantly longer than others skewing the result.{{% /alert %}}

 {{< figure src="/images/Platform Health - Duration.svg">}}

-#### Request Duration
+### Request Duration

-This graph displays the:
+This graph displays, for the specified [time range][], the:

 - mean duration in seconds for all requests
 - minimum duration in seconds for all requests